Congenital adrenal hyperplasia

 When to see a doctor

-Factors that increase the risk of having congenital adrenal hyperplasia include:
+Factors that increase the risk of having CAH include:

 - Chorionic villus sampling.
 This test involves withdrawing cells from the placenta for examination.